robotecht/stonefish_documentation/README.md

 **Stonefish Installation**

-Clone the Github repository of the Stonefish simulator
+Clone the Github repository of the Stonefish simulator into your ros2 workspace
 ```bash
 git clone "https://github.com/patrykcieslak/stonefish.git"
 ```